event-storm/event-storm/README.md

     <code>virtualModel.setOptions({ models: [/* any models here */] })</code>
   </details>
 - Middlewares
-  **Middlewares are needed to intercept to publishing process, to capture some values**
+  **Middlewares are needed to intercept to dispatching process, to capture some values**
     ```js
     import { addMiddlewares, createStorm } from 'event-storm';